How to integrate Circle (community forum)

 Feel free to toggle on the other two options below Enable SSO if you want.

-If you want to embed your Circle community within a page on your website, you'll need to set up a custom domain with Circle (here's how).
 Then in Circle > click the Settings icon in the top right > Single Sign-On > copy your new Callback URL.
 In MemberSpace > click Customize > Integrations > Circle > replace Callback URL with what you copied > click Update Now.